lukasoppermann/veare-pre-next/storage/app/articles/160103-lumen-dingo-api-part-4.md

 }
 ```

-To retrieve the articles related to a topic or collection, simply access the *dynamic property* `articles` just like on the *owning* model in a one to many relationship.
+To retrieve the articles related to a topic or collection, simply access the *dynamic property* `articles` just like on the *owning* model in a *one to many* relationship.
 If you have an article, you can get the *owning* relationship by accessing the *dynamic property* `articleable`.
-This will return a single collection or topic just like when retrieving the the *owner* in a one to many relationship.
+This will return a single collection or topic just like when retrieving the  *owner* in a *one to many* relationship.

 ### Many to many relationships
 When you want to connect **many** tags to **many** articles, you need a different setup.
 You can not put the article id on the tag, as you could have multiple tags per article, and multiple articles that have the same tag associated with them.
 You will need add/delete those tags and handling this all in one text field would be a nightmare.
 The solution: a `pivot` table, an additional `article_tag` table, that has 3 columns `id`, `article_id`, `tag_id` to connect the two models.
 For each relation a new entry will be added to this table, with the `article_id` field having an id from the `articles` table and the `tag_id` having an id from the `tags` table.
 Deleting a relationship is as easy as deleting a row.
 The `id` is a simple *int* as it will not be exposed via an API, thus not needing to be a *uuid*.